jTanG0506/comp26120-notes/NOTES/Trees/binary-trees.md

 ```

 ## Inorder traversal
-In a inorder traversal, the action on a node *v* is performed in between the recursive traversals of its left and right subtrees.
+In a inorder traversal, the action on a node {% math %} v {% endmath %} is performed in between the recursive traversals of its left and right subtrees.
 This can be viewed as visiting the nodes from left to right.
 ```
 Algorithm binaryPreorder(T, v)
   if v is an internal node then